ryanjeffares/grace/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/ryanjeffares/grace.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ryanjeffares/grace/alerts/) [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/ryanjeffares/grace.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ryanjeffares/grace/context:cpp)

 Grace is a dynamically typed, bytecode interpreted programming language, written with C++20.
-Still a work in progress, Grace will support object oriented and precedural programming, use reference counting as opposed to a garbage collector, and features a concise syntax inspired by Python and Ruby.
+Still a work in progress, Grace will support object-oriented and procedural programming, use reference counting as opposed to a garbage collector, and features a concise syntax inspired by Python and Ruby.

 ## Aspirations

 The goal of Grace is to combine the ease of use and portability of an interpreted language with the scalability and robustness of a compiled language.
 Grace is easy to write and run, similar to Python, but to better achieve the goals of scalability it does not support a REPL shell or top level statements.
-A Grace program starts in the `main` function, and code is limited to classes and functions.
+A Grace program starts in the `main` function, and code is limited to within classes and functions.

 An important aspiration of Grace is to be unambiguous and predictable.
-By keeping syntax and operators to a minimum, Grace can avoid unexpected behaviour and having many different ways to do the exact same thing, which can be hostile things for newcomers and programming beginners.
+By keeping syntax and operators to a minimum, Grace can avoid unexpected behaviour and having many ways to do the exact same thing, which can be hostile things for newcomers and programming beginners.

-Performance is pertinent, and should stay predictable due to the use of reference counting over garbage collection.
+Performance will stay predictable due to the use of reference counting over garbage collection.

 ## Spec and Guidelines